pymupdf/PyMuPDF/docs/textpage.rst

 .. rubric:: Footnotes

 .. [#f1] Image specifications for a PDF page are done in a page's (sub-) :data:`dictionary`, called *"/Resources"*.
 Resource dictionaries can be **inherited** from the page's parent object (usually the :data:`catalog`).
 The PDF creator may e.g. define one */Resources* on file level, naming all images and all fonts ever used by any page.
-In this case, :meth:`Page.getImageList` and :meth:`Page.getFontList` will always return the same lists for all pages.
+In this case, :meth:`Page.get_images` and :meth:`Page.get_fonts` will always return the same lists for all pages.